A Comprehensive Guide on How to Effectively Train Staff for Safety in Warehouses

 Establish the Guidelines

 Once you have assessed the risks, you must establish the standards and expectations for your staff regarding safety and security.
-This may involve creating or updating your warehouse safety and security manual, policies, and procedures.
+This may involve creating or updating your Green warehouse safety and security manual, policies, and procedures.
 You should also communicate these standards clearly and consistently to your staff using posters, signs, newsletters, or meetings.
 Ensure your team understands the reasons and benefits behind the standards and the consequences of not following them.

 Test and Roll Out the Training